xster/flutter-wiki/Desktop-shells.md

 existing plugins would need to be changed to implement desktop support).
 The standard codec should be coming soon.

+### Tooling

+Support for desktop in the `flutter` tool is a work in progress.
+To use any of the support (such the host machine being listed by `flutter devices`), two things must currently be true:
+- You must not be on the `stable` [Flutter channel](https://github.com/flutter/flutter/wiki/Flutter-build-release-channels).
+This is to make it clear that desktop support is not yet considered stable and production-ready.
+- You must set the `ENABLE_FLUTTER_DESKTOP` environment variable to `true`.
+This is to avoid interfering with existing mobile development workflows while the long-term solution is being worked out (see [#30724](https://github.com/flutter/flutter/issues/30724)).

 ## Prebuilt Shell Libraries

 The desktop libraries are not yet available in the Flutter SDK, but prebuilt versions are available for download.
 You will need the Flutter engine hash from the